albert-decatur/dotfiles/dpkg.md

 iperf # network throughput test between two boxes you control
 mtr # trace / ping combo
 tor-arm # monitor traffic on a tor node
-atar # silently collects system stats. or if you're super cool use collectl, or dstat if you like it live
+atsar # silently collects system stats. or if you're super cool use collectl, or dstat if you like it live
 vnstat # silently collects network traffic stats

 ### fun! and multimedia